 1. Build trust in the first year of marriage

-Trust is the key to a healthy connection.
+Trust is the key to a healthy connection and trust issues can ruin your relationship.
 During the first year of marriage, it becomes the duty of both partners to build trust in their marriage.
+You need loads of trust for getting through the first year of marriage.
 Here are some tips for the first year of marriage that will help you strengthen this very important pillar of a relationship:

 All couples promise many things to each other during their marriage alliance and honeymoon period.
 But the greater challenge lies in living up to those promises.
 Broken promises convey that you don’t value the other and their feelings.